Jean-Michel Coulon: Biography

 He was born in 1920 in Bordeaux, France.
 He was the grandson of Georges Coulon, vice-president of the Conseil d'État from 1898 to 1922, and the great-grandson of Eugène Pelletan and Eugène Scribe.

 During the 1930s he studied at the Lycée Janson-de-Sailly, then at preparatory classes to the French Grandes Ecoles at the Lycée Henri-IV, Paris.
-He undertook numerous visits to Germany, where he quickly became fluent, and to Italy after high school with his friend and future brother-in-law Olivier Debré He traveled on cargo ships along the Atlantic and Mediterranean coasts of Africa, on which he managed to board without paying any fees.
-He was witness to the increase of Fascist ideology: he saw Hitler in Berlin then Mussolini in Rome.
+He undertook numerous visits to Germany, where he quickly learned the language fluently, and to Italy after high school with his friend and future brother-in-law Olivier Debré.
+He traveled on cargo ships along the Atlantic and Mediterranean coasts of Africa, which he often managed to board without paying any fees.
+He was witness to the spread of Fascist ideology: he saw Hitler in Berlin then Mussolini in Rome.

-Coulon was 20 years old when war broke out.
-In 1943, the Vichy regime introduced the compulsory work service so he decided to leave Paris and obtained a false identity card.
+Coulon was 20 years old when World War II broke out.
+In 1943, the Vichy regime introduced a compulsory work service, so he decided to leave Paris and obtained a false identity card.
 He went to Megève in the French Alps with Olivier Debré.
 It was during this period that the two friends both decided to devote themselves to painting.

-In 1944, his brother, Jean-Rémi – 19 years old – was shot by the Germans at the Farm du By (Loiret).
+In 1944, his 19-year-old brother, Jean-Rémi, was shot by the Germans at the Farm du By (Loiret).

-He began painting steadily in Paris in 1945.
+Coulon began painting steadily in Paris in 1945.

 In 1949 he met his future wife, Caroline Garabedian, an American violinist studying at the Paris Conservatory.
 He quickly learned English.
-He exhibited at the Jeanne Bucher gallery, in Paris with Georges Braque, Pablo Picasso, Paul Klee, Jean Lurçat, Jean-Paul Laurens, Nicolas de Staël, André Lanskoy, Maria Helena Vieira da Silva, Hans Reichel, André Bauchant, Alfred Manessier, Árpád Szenes and Vassily Kandinsky.
+He exhibited at the Jeanne Bucher gallery in Paris with Georges Braque, Pablo Picasso, Paul Klee, Jean Lurçat, Jean-Paul Laurens, Nicolas de Staël, André Lanskoy, Maria Helena Vieira da Silva, Hans Reichel, André Bauchant, Alfred Manessier, Árpád Szenes and Vassily Kandinsky.